chaos-dotcom/colourstream/README.md

 ColourStream is a self-hosted livestreaming review platform designed for colourists by a colourist.
 Powered by OvenMediaEngine and Mirotalk (AGPL), it provides potential end-to-end latency of less than 5 frames, making it perfect for real-time collaboration and client reviews.

 💡 **Built by A Colourist, for colourists** - with features specifically designed for the unique needs of color grading professionals.
+Unlike Grading over Zoom,Teams or another Video Meeting App, Colourstream is a purpose built application designed from the ground up with colourgrading in mind leveraging OvenMediaEngine to ensure a fully accurate Colour Pipeline Workflow

 ## ✨ Key Features